-- transaction_id (str) The id of the transaction. - condition_id (int) The index of the condition in the respective transaction.
+- transaction\id (str) The id of the transaction. - condition\id (int) The index of the condition in the respective transaction.

-Returns The transaction that used the txid as an input else None
+Returns The transaction that used the txid as an input else None bigchaindb.backend.query.get\owned\ids (connection, owner) Retrieve a list of txids that can we used has inputs.

-$\verb|bigchaindb.backend.query.get_owned_ids| (\textit{connection}, \textit{owner})$

-Retrieve a list of txids that can we used has inputs.
+neve a list of ixias that can we used has inputs.